KyleDanny/Unfold_Code-Test/README.md

 ```

 After installing dependencies with ```npm install```, start dev server with ```npm run dev``` which will launch the site in the default browser.
-It is designed as mobile first, but function as desktop too.
+It is designed as mobile first, but functional for desktop too.

 Alternatively: demo (link)